Table of Contents

 Making GRASP instrument-independent algorithm, as a result GRASP can be applied to ground-based, satellite and airborne, passive and active measurements and the spectral, angular, polarization, etc. specifications can be changed flexibility within applicability of GRASP "forward model";

-Implementing "forward modeling" simulation of the measurements using accurate approach with minimum dependence of the algorithm on the a priori assumptions (atmospheric radiation is calculated on-line with not using look-up-tables);
+Implementing "forward modeling" simulation of the measurements using accurate approach with minimum dependence of the algorithm on the a priori assumptions (atmospheric radiation is calculated on-line without using look-up-tables);

 Applicable to the combined data from the same instrument: i.e., the data can be obtained both in the exactly same location at different observation times or/and at different (e.g. neighboring) locations at the same or different time moments;

-In addition to elaborated theoretical concepts (numerical inversion approach, modeling of atmospheric radiation and image processing approach) GRASP was designed with idea of making convenient "research tool" that can be used by user possessing general knowledge in remote sensing retrieval but not familiar with the details of source code routines.
-Therefore, the following user oriented principles were realized in GRASP:
+In addition to elaborated theoretical concepts (numerical inversion approach, modeling of atmospheric radiation and image processing approach) GRASP was designed with the idea of making convenient "research tool" that can be used by a user possessing general knowledge in remote sensing retrieval but not familiar with the details of source code routines.
+Therefore, the following user-oriented principles were realized in GRASP: